Hagenow Land station: Significance

 The Berlin-Hamburg Railway was the first railway line in the Mecklenburg area.
 Hagenow station thus counts together with stations of Ludwigslust, Grabow (Meckl), Brahlstorf and Boizenburg, which was also opened on 15 October 1846, as the oldest in Mecklenburg.
 With the opening of the line to Schwerin on 1 May 1847, the station became the first railway junction in Mecklenburg.
 After nationalisation under an act of 17 May 1884, the Berlin–Hamburg Railway was owned by the government of Prussia, while the line to Schwerin became part of the Grand Duchy of Mecklenburg Friedrich-Franz Railway (Großherzoglich Mecklenburgische Friedrich-Franz-Eisenbahn).
 Even after the establishment of Deutsche Reichsbahn, both routes were managed by different Reichsbahn divisions (Reichsbahndirektionen) up in 1945.

 Between 1894 and 1896, the Emperor Railway was opened in several stages via Ratzeburg to Oldesloe.
 This shortened the route of the Emperor from Berlin to the headquarters of the Imperial Navy in Kiel.
 Hagenow received another station on this line near the centre of the town, called Hagenow.
 The original Hagenow station has since been called Hagenow Land.
 By 1945 Hagenow Land was an important long-distance station.
 Almost all express trains between Berlin and Hamburg stopped there and a few express trains also ran between Berlin and Kiel via Ratzeburg and Lübeck.

 After the Second World War, the line to Bad Oldesloe was interrupted at the Inner German border west of Zarrentin.
 The Berlin–Hamburg Railway lost importance as a result of the border.
 From the 1960s to the late 1980s, a single pair of express trains, an interzonal train from Hamburg to Dresden, continuing to Leipzig, stopped in Hagenow Land each day.

 After 1990, long-distance traffic from Berlin and Schwerin to Hamburg increased strongly, reducing the significance of Hagenow Land station.
 Long-distance trains no longer stopped at the station from 1992 and have only occasionally stopped since 1996.

 Passenger services to Zarrentin ended in 2000, only Hagenow Stadt station is served.
 Hagenow Land station is the main station of the town and is served by the Regional-Express service RE 1 between Rostock and Hamburg via Schwerin (timetable route number 100), which is the more important service.
-On timetable route number 172, passenger trains operated by Ostdeutsche Eisenbahn GmbH (ODEG) run from Hagenow Stadt via Hagenow Land and Ludwigslust to Neustrelitz.
-Connections to Berlin always require a change of trains, usually in Ludwigslust station.
+RB 14 serices, operated by Ostdeutsche Eisenbahn GmbH (ODEG), run from Hagenow Stadt via Hagenow Land and Ludwigslust to Parchim.
+Connections to Berlin always require a change of trains, usually in Ludwigslust.
 Freight operations at Hagenow Land station have been abandoned.